 The 6th CEST Post Conference Symposium on “SALTWORKS: Preserving Saline Coastal Ecosystems” held on the Greek Island of Samos on September 1st, 1999, with invited speakers among which professors Steve Davis, Thomas Crisman and Patrick Sorgeloos.
 The symposium became the attraction of the 6th CEST, as its participants realized that in the case of Solar Saltworks we actually have the successful marriage of an industrial process with the environment!
 That was the second step in our journey!

 Six years later, following the success of the Samos Symposium, the idea of organizing an international conference on the issue had matured.
-With the valuable assistance of Steve Davis, we organized the first International Conference on the Ecological Importance of Solar Saltworks (1st CEISSA) on the beautiful Greek Island of Santorini on 20-22 October, 2006.
-Experts from all continents among which Steve Davis, Tom Crisman, Carol Litchfield, Renato Rocha, Vladimir Sedivy, Mario Giordano, Gilbert Van Stappen, Katia Hueso Kortekaas, Ciro Zeno, M. Matrat, D. S. Jhala, Sergio Ortiz, Roly Mottershead, the Presisdent of China National Salt Industry Corporation Mr. Mao Qinqquo, the Salt Commissioner of India Dr S. Sundaresan, gathered to discuss the importance of Solar Saltworks as integrated coastal ecosystems.
+With the valuable assistance of Steve Davis, we organized the first International Conference on the Ecological Importance of Solar Saltworks (1st CEISSA) on the beautiful Greek Island of Santorini on October 20-22, 2006.
+Experts from all continents among which Steve Davis, Tom Crisman, Carol Litchfield, Renato Rocha, Vladimir Sedivy, Mario Giordano, Gilbert Van Stappen, Katia Hueso Kortekaas, Ciro Zeno, M. Matrat, D. S. Jhala, Sergio Ortiz, Roly Mottershead, the Presisdent of China National Salt Industry Corporation Mr. Mao Qinqquo, the Salt Commissioner of India Dr S. Sundaresan, gathered to discuss the importance of Solar Saltworks as coastal ecosystems.

 With surprise, we realized that Solar Saltworks investments face similar to our own environmental problems almost worldwide!
 Generally, there was a global need and requirement for the identification of Solar Saltworks as coastal wetlands.
 Thus, the Santorini conference came like summer rain to the international solar salt community and actually gave birth to our movement!
 It was the third and most decisive step in our journey.